EMMI-Jet-RRTF/web/docs/software.md

 pip install pyhepmc_ng --user
 ```

-- if you are unable to install pybind11 and the pyhepmc_ng there is a workaround (happened to one of the participants):
+- if you are unable to install pybind11 and the pyhepmc_ng there is a workaround (happened to one of the participants) - don't despair there is a hack for that... do this:

 ```
 cp -r /u/emmi01/.local $HOME